BarnesandNoble.JPG

 Barbarasmiling2.JPG

-Special thanks to my manuscript editor, Barbara Lerma, not only for the countless hours she spent
+Special thanks to my manuscript editor, Barbara Lerma, for the countless hours she spent

-proofreading and editing my manuscript, but for her faith in my project and continual encouragement.
+proofreading and editing my manuscript.
+I will be forever grateful for her faith in my project and continual encouragement.